Amed-Dev/fullstack_open_bootcamp/parte1/courseinfo/README.md

-# Course Information - step 2
+# Course Information - step 3

-In this step of exercise, we refactor the Content component to display its information in three Part components, each representing the name and number of exercises in a part.
+In this step of the exercise, we modify the variable definitions of the App component and refactor the application to continue working with objects.

 ## Installation